Hannoob/ROPvsSolid/README.md

 I do not blame myself to harshly for conflating the two ideas of "good code" and SOLID design, as there really aren't that many good resources and examples how to achieve these properties in a functional paradigm.
 There is also the reality that when I heard that I had to throw all the nice SOLID habits, that I had spent so much time learning and advocating for, out of the window, I was resistant to say the least.
-Another problem, was that there are lots of code snipets that demonstrate ways to implement many of these principals, however, there was nothing that I could look at and see the benefit on a large system with lots of complexity.
+Another problem, was that there are lots of code snippets that demonstrate ways to implement many of these principals, however, there was nothing that I could look at and see the benefit on a large system with lots of complexity.

 ### Some functional programming basics